Christina Aguilera (album): Release and promotion

 On April 28, 2000, Aguilera announced her first tour, titled Christina Aguilera in Concert, which commenced on July 31, 2000, and went on to visit 37 cities, with a total of 81 shows.
 The tour was sponsored by Sears and Levi's.
 Aguilera released a statement about the tour, saying: "Headlining my own tour means creative control and a high-energy, let-loose show.
-It's designed with my band and dancers to be a visually exciting mix of my big hits and some special surprises", adding: "Plus, my sponsors, Sears and Levi's, are giving fans lots of ways to get involved with the tour, like exclusive CDs and posters, a chance to win a backstage pass to hang with me and a cause-related program called 'Come On Over and Do Something' that was created specifically for the tour."
+It's designed with my band and dancers to be a visually exciting mix of my big hits and some special surprises", adding: "Plus, my sponsors, Sears and Levi's, are giving fans lots of ways to get involved with the tour, like exclusive CDs and posters, a chance to win a backstage pass to hang with me and a cause-related program called 'Come on Over and Do Something' that was created specifically for the tour."
 About the tour's setlist, she claimed: "I'll be doing songs from my debut album.
 But I've changed so much from doing that at 17, so we'll put a whole new twist on things from my album. ...
 There will be a lot of blues and soul inflections, which is what I've wanted to do more of for a long time."
 One feature of the shows she described involved getting the crowd excited with her hit "What a Girl Wants" and then switching to a piano-and-vocal-only song by her idol, blues legend Etta James.

+In October 2000, the album was reissued as the Special edition, released as a double CD, with the second disc consisting of the dance remixes of the album's first three singles, in addition to the remix of "Genio Atrapado" (the Spanish version of "Genie in a Bottle"), the new song "Don't Make Me Love You", originally released as the album's Japanese bonus track, and the radio remix of "Come on Over Baby (All I Want is You)".
+The new edition was released with the new cover artwork, which uses a still from the "Come on Over Baby" music video, edited in the same style as the cover art for her follow-up Spanish album, Mi Reflejo, released a month before.
+In Japan, the reissue was released on a single disc and titled as "Remix Plus" edition, because in this country the new material consists only of remixes, as "Don't Make Me Love You" was already included in Japanese standard edition.

+20th anniversary

-In August 2019, Aguilera announced the re-release of Christina Aguilera in order to commemorate its 20th anniversary.
-The album was reissued on cassette and picture disc on October 4, while its double-disc special edition (originally released in October 2000) had been made available for digital download and streaming on August 23.
-Furthermore, the orange-colored vinyl edition was released exclusively at Urban Outfitters on August 23.
+In August 2019, Aguilera announced a re-release of Christina Aguilera in order to commemorate its 20th anniversary.
+The album was reissued on cassette and picture disc on October 4, while its double-disc reissue had been made available for digital download and streaming on August 23.
+Furthermore, an orange-colored vinyl edition was released exclusively at Urban Outfitters on August 23.